 Winston Spencer Churchill

-So it didn’t matter that my future Daddy was twenty-six years her senior, already married to a lovely woman, Eva Bowman, and together, Daddy and she had ten gorgeous children — Plus another on the way.
+It didn’t matter that my future Daddy was twenty-six years her senior, already married to a beautiful woman, Eva Bowman, and together those two had ten gorgeous children — and another on the way.
 None of that mattered because Mama was a Mormon fundamentalist.

 What did matter in Mormon fundamentalist eyes is Ma was “an old maid” at the time she met future Pa.
 Now, how had she, an attractive, gifted, and accomplished young woman, existed so long under the radar without being “married up”?
 For “Plygs” are generally married off as children — because, to them, marriage and having all the kids one can have is what Life is all about.